Melissa Steele (Founder, Chair) is an artist, designer, and organic farmer.

 In 2013 she created and led "Seeds of the Earth Summer Camp" at Earthsong in Athens, Ga.
 She was the creator and lead teacher for Exploring the Earth Summer Camp 2017 through 2019 at Little Rose Nature School in Watkinsville, Ga.
 Her wonderful camps will continue at Little Rose for the foreseable future!

-During her year as a teacher in Thailand, Samantha was able to explore what education is like outside of the walls of a classroom.
+During her years as a teacher in Thailand and Vietnam, Samantha was able to explore what education is like outside of the walls of a classroom.
 Through her experiences she has formed a dream of leading and teaching children to explore the world around them.
 Samantha has a deep passion for learning and nature, her dream is to combine the two in hopes of creating a youth who is educated and passionate for the world that surrounds them.

 Stephanie Strickland holds a Bachelor of Arts in International Relations from Agnes Scott College and also a Master's in the Art of Teaching at Piedmont in Secondary Education/Social Sciences.
 She has a addendum to her masters degree (Ga State University) in behavior disorders .
 She served as a traditional educator for 10 years, and has been acting as an educational consultant for the past twelve years.